bdhamilton/askesis/journal.md

 ## June 2, 2024

+### 10pm

+I set up a home template that (1) displays the student's streak based on database information, and (2) builds a calendar based on the current date.
+The calendar does not yet contain any database information, though.
+That will be for tomorrow.

+### 5pm

+I was going to try to put everything inside the EJS template, but that quickly started feeling silly.
+Instead, I went ahead and transformed my data getters into asynchronous functions and got them working with the server.
+I should stop messing around with the format and placement of those bits of code and just get something more fully functional.

+Next steps: figure out how to create the current month's calendar dynamically, including the info passed into the template as `thisMonthsRecords`.

 ### 8am

 Got it working, at least in principle, with nested callback functions!
 Still working on parsing the data for the second query---getting the month's worth of records to print out in an ordered list.